QUESTION - DOUBLE RIFLES:

 With the extra speed that can be obtained with HV and FN bullets, how is flame cutting of the throat of the barrel affected?

 Throat erosion is accelerated by increased pressure and temperature.
 The scenario effectively feeds on itself in the sense that elevating pressure will have a tendency to raise temperature as well.
 With HV and FN bullets extra speed is obtained without elevating pressure beyond normal levels.
 The drive bands make entry of the bullet into the bore very light.
-HV/FN bullets are manufactured at barrel bore diameter and only the drive bands are at barrel groove diameter giving a good gas seal with no blow by of gas.
+HV, SP and FN bullets are manufactured at barrel bore diameter and only the drive bands are at barrel groove diameter giving a good gas seal with no blow by of gas.

 As the pressure curve rises, the expanding volume behind the accelerating HV/FN bullet increases much quicker than with smooth or grooved bullets.
 Smooth and grooved bullets have nose shapes that terminate at barrel groove diameter and the last section of ogive and the first portion of the shank are much harder to engrave than the thin drive bands on HV and FN bullets.